Results.

 10 November 1999

-Court struck out respondents' March 1998 notices of appeal as out of time, holding the High Court ruling was pronounced earlier.
+Court struck out respondents' notices of appeal as time‑barred after finding the High Court ruling was delivered earlier.

 2 November 1999